Villa Wedding in St. Thomas

 In St. Thomas there are dozens and dozens of beaches.
 Although, not all of them are suitable for weddings, there are about 4-5 beaches that I tend to recommend.

-The downside to Magens and Lindquist?
-There is a $250 site fee for a wedding ceremony and guests are charged a $5/person admission fee.
+Both Magens and Lindquist charge a $250 site fee for a wedding ceremony and guests are charged a $7/person admission fee.
 And depending on the time of day and number of cruise ships in, they can get crowded.

 If you haven’t already, shoot me an email and I’ll send you my beach guide of the best beaches for a wedding in St. Thomas – Contact Me.